 b.
 Student Challenging the Charges.
 If the student does not accept the charges, or if the student does not respond, the hearing will focus first on the issue of whether the student violated the Code and, if so, what sanctions should apply.

 a.
-Where the Respondent is challenging the charge, a finding of responsibility will require at least five of the six panel members deciding that the evidence presented establishes the Respondent’s responsibility for the charge beyond a reasonable doubt.
+Where the Respondent is challenging the charge, a finding of responsibility will require at least five of the six panel members (two of three in three-member panels) deciding that the evidence presented establishes the Respondent’s responsibility for the charge beyond a reasonable doubt.

 b.
 The Presiding Chair will exercise control over the proceedings and the conduct of all persons participating in or observing the hearing.
 The Presiding Chair also makes determinations regarding the relevance or admissibility of evidence.
 The presiding chair may limit questions that are repetitive or unlikely to produce new information.